Skip to main content

 General Collection Guidelines

-The Forensic Science Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.

 Forensic Science research at WVU focuses on forensic analytical and environmental chemistry, mass spectrometry, interpretation of physical evidence, computational methods in pattern recognition, imaging science, biometrics, chemometrics, and the examination of trace evidence.
 Other areas of research include ethics in forensic science, and training and education for local law enforcement professionals.